How to become a DevOps Engineer

 As a DevOps engineer, your day-to-day duties might include:

-• Resolving incidents: Later in the day, you might troubleshoot and fix issues arising during software deployment or in live environments.
+• Resolving Issues: Later in the day, you might troubleshoot and fix issues arising during software deployment or in live environments.

 Becoming a successful DevOps engineer requires a diverse skill set—and the exact skills are likely to vary by job.
 Some of the most important technical skills most DevOps engineers can expect to need include:

-• Cloud platforms: Experience with cloud services like AWS, Azure, and Google Cloud is crucial to managing scalable, reliable systems.
+• Cloud Platforms: Experience with cloud services such as AWS, Azure, and Google Cloud is crucial for managing scalable, reliable systems.
 Make sure you can navigate these platforms easily.

-• Automation tools: In today's tech environment, this can be a huge part of DevOps.
+• Automation Tools: In today's world, they can be a major part of DevOps.
 You'll want expertise with tools like Jenkins, Ansible, and Terraform to help you automate infrastructure management, deployment, and monitoring.

 Learn more about GitLab and Git with our intermediate-level training.